wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

    1. Reserved words relate to instructions, that are specially treated, and interpreted by the parser to perform extra or specifically processing on the current value.
    2. Reserved instructions can't be used for future custom ones, and also not recommended tag or property names.
    3. Current Reserved words list is.
-       - CONST    - Concentrated list of constances, or individaly tagged name and its value.
+       - CONST    - Concentrated list of constances, or individually tagged name and its value.
+       - VARIABLE - Concentrated list of anons, or individually tagged name and its value.
        - DATA     - CNF scripted delimited data property, having uniform table data rows.
        - FILE     - CNF scripted delimited data property is in a separate file.
        - %LOG     - Log settings property, i.e. enabled=1, console=1.
        - TABLE    - SQL related.
-       - TREE     - Property is a CNFNode tree containing multiple debth nested children nodes.
+       - TREE     - Property is a CNFNode tree containing multiple depth nested children nodes.
        - INCLUDE  - Include properties from another file to this repository.
                     - Included files constances are ignored if are in parent file assigned.
-                    - Includes are processed last and not on the spot, so their anons encountered take over presedence.
+                    - Includes are processed last and not on the spot, so their anons encountered take over precedence.
-                    - Include instruction use is not recomended and is as same to as calling the parse method of the parser.
+                    - Include instruction use is not recommended and is as same to as calling the parse method of the parser.
        - INDEX    - SQL related.
        - INSTRUCT - Provides custom new anonymous instruction.
        - VIEW     - SQL related.